Saltsjöbanan: Accidents and incidents

-In the early morning hours of 15 January 2013, a passenger train started to move without authorization, with only a cleaner on board.
+In the early morning hours of 15 January 2013, a passenger train started to move without authorisation, with only a cleaner on board.
 At maximum speed, it violently overran a set of buffer stops and crashed into a block of flats in Saltsjöbaden.
 The cleaner was first suspected of having stolen the train, but was later cleared of blame, as the train was then considered to have started moving due to some train malfunction and violation of safety procedures.